 How a VPN Affects Your Internet Speed

-When you connect to VPN, and your online traffic is routed through a secure encrypted tunnel, you may experience slight changes in the Internet speed, and this is absolutely normal.
+When you connect to VPN, and your online traffic is routed through a secure encrypted tunnel, you may experience slight changes in the Internet speed, which is absolutely normal.

-There are many moving parts involved in how fast your connection can be when using a VPN.
-Let’s take a closer look at what determines Internet performance when you access the web privately and securely instead of the regular, unprotected way.
+Many moving parts are involved in how fast your connection can be when using a VPN.
+Let’s look closer at what determines Internet performance when you access the web privately and securely instead of in a traditional, unprotected way.

 The distance between your physical location and a VPN server is one of the key factors determining the Internet speed.
-For example, if you’re in the UK and you’re connecting to a VPN server in Australia, your data need to be moved that actual distance.
+For example, if you’re in the UK and connecting to a VPN server in Australia, your data needs to be moved that distance.
 The nearer a server is located, the faster your Internet speed will be.

-If you'd like to try this for yourself you can do a comparison easily.
-For instance, when connecting from the UK, choose an Australian server and run a speed test, then run it once again when connected to a server in France.
+If you'd like to try this for yourself, you can do a comparison easily.
+For instance, when connecting from the UK, choose an Australian server and run a speed test, then run it again when connected to a server in France.

-Compare the ping times and you will likely find that the delay is shorter when you're connected to the French server as it’s way closer than the Australian one.
-So, shorter ping times is what you should always look for.
+Compare the ping times; you will likely find that the delay is shorter when you're connected to the French server, as it’s way closer than the Australian one.
+So, shorter ping times are what you should always look for.

-However, to determine the actual speed, interlinking between different ISPs must be taken into account.
-That means that the same speed test server must be used in both cases: when connected and when disconnected from VPN.
+However, interlinking between different ISPs must be considered to determine the actual speed.
+That means the same speed test server must be used in both cases: when connected and disconnected from the VPN.

-Let’s say you live in the UK and you want to test the speed of your VPN when connected to a server in Germany.
+Let’s say you live in the UK and want to test your VPN speed when connected to a server in Germany.
 All you need to do is to connect to a German server and run a speed test.
 However, after you disconnect from VPN to run another speed test, you must choose the same speed test server in Germany you used in a test before.

-When there are many users connected to one server, the connection speed drops.
-Such overload is a typical problem with free and slow VPN service providers that offer a poor number of servers and have many users lured by the option of using VPN at no cost.
+When many users are connected to one server, the connection speed drops.
+Such overload is a typical problem with free and slow VPN service providers that offer a poor number of servers and have many users lured by the option of using a VPN at no cost.

-Users of advanced VPNs with extensive servers’ lists shouldn’t face this issue.
-In NordVPN, the Quick Connect functionality comes in handy – it automatically picks one of our dedicated servers for the best speed VPN performance.
+Users of advanced VPNs with extensive server lists shouldn’t face this issue.
+In NordVPN, the Quick Connect functionality is handy – it automatically picks one of our dedicated servers for the best speed VPN performance.

 Advanced Encryption Standard (AES) is the block cipher algorithm used as the current encryption standard.
-It may come in different levels of strength, such as 128-bit, 192-bit and 256-bit encryption.
-The higher the encryption level, the more reliable the protection of your data is.
+It may come in different strength levels, such as 128-bit, 192-bit, and 256-bit encryption.
+The higher the encryption level, the more reliable your data protection is.

 Before becoming the most frequently used algorithm in ciphering data, AES with 256-bit keys was used by the U.S. government to secure classified information and by the NSA to protect national security data.
-Even a supercomputer can’t crack 256-bit encryption, so the strongest type of AES is what you should be looking for in a VPN service.
+Even a supercomputer can’t crack 256-bit encryption, so you should be looking for the strongest type of AES in a VPN service.

-However, there is a small tradeoff you have to make: security and privacy supported by the strongest available encryption come with a slight loss in the Internet speed.
-So it’s a matter of your preferences: whether you need maximum speed or your sensitive data being protected against snoopers of any kind.
+However, you have to make a small tradeoff: security and privacy supported by the most robust available encryption come with a slight loss in Internet speed.
+So it’s a matter of your preferences: whether you need maximum speed or your sensitive data is protected against snoopers.

-Speaking of NordVPN, military-grade AES-256 encryption implemented into the IKEv2/IPsec and OpenVPN security protocols is used to provide users with the ultimate data protection.
+Speaking of NordVPN, military-grade AES-256 encryption implemented into the IKEv2/IPsec and OpenVPN security protocols provides users with the ultimate data protection.

 Internet speed offered by ISP

-If your Internet speed is low to begin with the VPN shouldn’t be the only factor to blame for your online traffic running slow.
+If your Internet speed is low, the VPN shouldn’t be the only factor to blame for slow online traffic.
 Sometimes, Internet service providers (ISPs) throttle bandwidth on purpose.

 Users might experience this by their Internet speed slowing down for specific websites or at certain times.
-For you as a user it usually means that you won’t be able to stream videos or download content as fast as you normally could.
+For you as a user, it usually means that you won’t be able to stream videos or download content as fast as you usually could.

 In this situation, VPN comes as a true lifesaver – by routing your Internet traffic through a virtual private network, you can bypass the speed limitations imposed by your ISP.

-Note: There is myth that using a VPN can increase your Internet speed.
-This is not true and you should not subscribe to a VPN service if that is what you're hoping for!
+Note: There have been instances of information floating around that claim using a VPN can increase your Internet speed.
+This is false, and you should not subscribe to a VPN service if that is what you're hoping for!

 Are VPNs Legal?